Song to Yuan Porcelain

 The basic effect consisting of streaks is the hare's fur.
 A more subtle next step brings a network of iridescent spots, sometimes with halos, constituting patterns known as tea dust, partridge feather or oil spot.
 Modern chemists failed to reproduce the chemical purity of the iron oxide of the grown solidified drops from the Song porcelain.

-On September 15 in New York, Christie's sells a tea bowl 12 cm in diameter realized in Jian technique during the period of the Southern Song around 800 years ago, lot 707 estimated $ 1.5M, with its rare and beautiful wall surface of oil spots on a black background.
+A tea bowl 12 cm in diameter realized in Jian technique during the period of the Southern Song around 800 years ago was sold for $ 11.7M from a lower estimate of $ 1.5M by Christie's on September, 2016, lot 707 .
+It features a rare and beautiful wall surface of oil spots on a black background.

 The Japanese continued to enjoy the black tea bowls of the Song which they imitated under the name of tenmoku.
 The bowl for sale is accompanied by a lacquered box probably from Edo period and was registered in Japan as an important art object from 1935 to 2015.
 It comes from a Japanese collection of old Chinese porcelains.